compost tea

 Gardening Tips - COMPOST - The Helpful Gardener

-... used to make compost.
+... lawn can be used to make compost.
 Kitchen waste that is suitable for compost includes vegetable and fruit remnants, egg shells, nut shells, coffee grounds, tea bags, and tea leaves.
-Don’t put any animal scraps, such as meat trimmings and bones, in your compost.
-Garden and lawn refuse can include garden debris (dead-headed flowers, etc.), grass clippings, grass clippings, dead leaves, pine ...
+Don’t put any animal scraps, such as meat trimmings and bones, in your compost. ...

 www.helpfulgardener.com